- Home

 Our Power is in Partnerships

 We work closely with our headteacher networks, school alliances, and MATs to provide fair and impartial guidance on the providers and training available to them.
 As an ITT Provider ourselves we know the value in working collaboratively with all ITT Providers in our region to ensure there are many pathways available into profession.
-As a TSH we have a strategic role based on recommendation 10 from the ITT Market Review to: build school capacity for ITT; build an active mentor network, provide specific support for disadvantaged communities; and model high-quality intensive practice placements.
+As a group of TSHs we have been strategically supporting our ITE in our regions for several years to: build school capacity for ITT; build an active mentor network, provide specific support for disadvantaged communities; and model high-quality intensive practice placements.
 Since 2020 we have worked with our neighbouring Teaching School Hubs to host regular strategy meetings with all ITT Providers across the East of England and London; organised network training, run joint Get into Teaching Events, an Annual Mentor Conference with Deans for Impact; and an ITT into ECT Transition Summer Event.
 We also collaborate with the National Association of School Based Teacher Trainer NASBTT.
 Our focus continues to be on building placement capacity in our hard-to-reach areas.

 We also play a significant role partnering with other CPD Providers of DfE approved programmes and increasing school engagement in offers such as the Curriculum Subject Hubs organised by the national networks of: 34 English Hubs, 40 Maths Hubs, STEM Learning, 31 Computing Hubs, 15 Language Hubs; 43 Music Hubs led by Arts Council England; 45 Behaviour Hubs; 44 Careers Hubs; and 33 Research Schools led by the Education Endowment Foundation (EEF).
 For more options, especially any subjects not listed above, we would encourage schools to visit Oak National Academy or the Council for Subject Associations including NATRE.
 We also promote the work of the 82 Early Years Stronger Practice Hubs and Partners, and Whole School SEND.
 We host termly steering committee meetings where all partners are invited to attend and share their offers and updates with our TSH schools, to sustain an open and professional dialogue across our wider community.